Adventure of the Week: Wicklow Way

 Where: The Wicklow Way starts just to the South of Dublin and winds it's way south, through the Wicklow Mountain National Park until you reach Bunclody.

-Grade: We have graded this trip Moderate, so if you have a decent level of fitness and have a bit of
+Grade: We have graded this trip Moderate, so if you have a decent level of fitness and have a bit of long-distance experience, it should be a joyful experience.
+The route is on a mix of mountain paths, quiet country roads and forestry track and while there is a bit of up and down, there is nothing that should prove too taxing.

 Why Walk Here?

 There are many incredible highlights on this hidden trip in Ireland.
 The walking itself is excellent.
 This wild Wicklow tour combines easy accessibility with a wide variety of scenic experiences, some of them in truly remote upland areas.
-They include mountains, upland lakes, steep-sided glacial valleys, fast flowing mountain streams, forests and farmland.
-You will walk past Ireland’s highest waterfall and discover why everyone calls Lough Tay, ‘Guinness Lake.’
+They include mountains, upland lakes, steep-sided glacial valleys, fast-flowing mountain streams, forests and farmland.
+You will walk past Ireland's highest waterfall and discover why everyone calls Lough Tay, 'Guinness Lake.'

 Glenmalure Valley is the largest glacial valley in Ireland and is not only home to some beautiful scenery and abundant wildlife, but also is loaded with history.
 Ruined forts and barracks from the 1798 rebellion can be found here and add a touch of history to this remote valley.